IQSS/dataverse/scripts/zipdownload/README.md

 /api/access/datafiles/<file ids>).
-To authorize the zipdownload for the "job key", and inform the zipper on which files to zip and where to find them, the application relies on a database table, that the zipper also has access too.
+To authorize the zipdownload for the "job key", and inform the zipper on which files to zip and where to find them, the application relies on a database table, that the zipper also has access to.
 In other words, there is a saved state information associated with each zipped download request.
 Zipper may be given a limited database access - for example, via a user authorized to access that one table only.
 After serving the files, the